 - a.
-Permanent Supportive Housing for youth aged 18-24, and/or individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child under the age of 18 (must have a disabling condition) HUD Match - b.
-Permanent Supportive Housing for youth aged 18-24, and/or individuals (age 25 and over), and/or families with at least one (1) adult and one (1) child under the age of 18 (must have a disabling condition) Non-HUD Match
+Permanent Supportive Housing for homeless families with at least one (1) adult and one (1) child under the age of 18 HUD Match - b.
+Permanent Supportive Housing for homeless youth aged 18-24 HUD Match - a.
+Permanent Supportive Housing for homeless families with at least one (1) adult and one (1) child under the age of 18 Non-HUD Match - b.
+Permanent Supportive Housing for homeless youth aged 18-24 Non-HUD Match